Durgesh Pathak

-Durgesh Pathak is an Indian politician and Member of Legislative Assembly in Delhi.
+Durgesh Pathak is an Indian politician and was Member of Legislative Assembly in Delhi.
 He is a senior member of the Aam Aadmi Party and Political Affairs Committee (the highest decision-making body) and National Executive In-charge of the party.

 He won the Delhi Assembly by-election, 2022 as the AAP candidate for the seat of MLA from the Rajendra Nagar assembly constituency in Delhi.

+He was appointed Chairman of Committee on Government Undertakings of (Delhi) and Committee on Municipal Corporation of (Delhi) post MCD Elections 2022.

+In 2025 Delhi Assembly Elections he lost to BJP candidate in Rajinder Nagar constituency.

 Early life and career

 He completed Master's in English from Allahabad University and moved to Delhi in 2010.

 Politics

 In 2013, he managed the election campaign for AAP national convenor Arvind Kejriwal and helped defeat Sheila Dixit the incumbent Delhi Chief Minister.

 He is a member of Political Affairs Committee (the highest decision-making body) and National Executive In-charge of the party.
 He is in-charge of Municipal Corporation of Delhi election for AAP.